ericzji/Triton-Inference-Server-on-ROSA-with-NGINX/README.md

   key:
 ```

+### Deployment Commands
+Navigate to the directory containing Chart.yaml, then build and install the helm chart:

 ```
 $ cd <directory containing Chart.yaml>
 $ helm dependency build
 $ helm install example .
 ```

+### Monitoring Pod Status

 Use kubectl to see status and wait until the inference server pods are
 running.